marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 This talk was mostly a nice overview of the main components of the Grafana Observability stack, including Loki, Tempo, Mimir and Grafana.
-Mostly known things to us, but interesting to see how things intereacted, showing how you can follow a traceid from loki into tempo for instance It also covered some basic of TraceQL.
+Mostly known things to us, but interesting to see how things interacted, showing how you can follow a trace-id from Loki into tempo for instance It also covered some basic of TraceQL.
 Held by one of the Grafana Labs Engineering managers, and a smooth experience.

 ### A practical intro into OpenTelemetry

-This talk went more into detail about how you can get OpenTelemtry collection by just including the Agent for JDK and python services.
+This talk went more into detail about how you can get OpenTelemetry collection by just including the Agent for JDK and python services.
 It also covered some parts of the added complexity for envs without a virtual machine like Rust, and mostly the same caveats hold through for golang, which means you have to do some work to get the traces.